zachvalenta/jvns.ca/source/_posts/2016-03-20-how-do-you-do-capacity-planning.markdown

 Databases are quite a bit more tricky.
 If I wanted to know how query load my database could sustain, I'd probably spin up a new instance of that database and load test it until it stopped working.
 That's a lot more time intensive, though!

 You'll notice in all of these examples, I've assumed that your program has consistent usage patterns (that one Jay-Z ticket won't take 100x more resources than another).
 This often totally isn't true in practice!
 I do not have a cool answer for how to deal with this.

+### locks: a weird resource

+Kelsey [very correctly noted on twitter](https://twitter.com/_K_E_L_S_E_Y/status/711648081545003008) that if you're selling tickets, it's SUPER IMPORTANT to not sell more tickets than you actually have.
+So you need to create some kind of lock so that every ticket machine can check and make sure that this new person can actually get a ticket.
+Locks are not a kind of resource you can just get more of, since they're about synchronization!
+I will not say more about this here but it's super super important.

 ### Load balancing